Pichairen/learngit/readme.txt

 Git is a distribution version control system.
 Git is free software distribute under the GPL.
 Git has a mutable index called stage.
+Git tracks changes.
-Git changes of files.
+Git tracks changes of file.
-test change one.
-test change two.